 Jeannine Frei, Ph.D.

-2015- present Postdoctoral Research Fellow, Program in Neuroscience, Hussman Institute for Autism, Baltimore, MD
+2015- present Postdoctoral Research Scientist, Program in Neuroscience, Hussman Institute for Autism, Baltimore, MD

 2014 Ph.D.
 Developmental Neuroscience, University of Zurich, Switzerland